 Lara Burenin, '06, MA '07, obtained a bachelor’s degree in American Studies with a focus in urban education, and a master’s degree in elementary education through the Stanford Teacher Education Program (STEP).
 Lara began her affiliation with the Haas Center her freshman year as a tutor in the Ravenswood Reads program.
 She continued as a tutor coordinator for the program in her sophomore through senior years.
 Lara also served as an Education & Youth Development Fellow for two consecutive summers with EPASA and as an EPASA mentor during the school year.
 Her work in Haas Center programs inspired her to become a teacher.
 Lara taught in Oakland, at the Stanford Charter Elementary School, and in the Ravenswood City School District in East Palo Alto over five years.
 She is currently in her fourth year as the District Literacy & English Language Development Coordinator in Ravenswood.
 In this role, Lara has helped shape the literacy instructional vision for the district through the transition to the Common Core State Standards.
 She leads the selection of curricula and instructional practices for literacy and ELD, facilitates professional development, and coaches teachers to support implementation of the district vision.
 She enjoys being in touch with Haas Center education program leaders through her district role, and mentors an Education and Youth Development Fellow each year.
 It has been incredibly rewarding for her to work towards improving educational outcomes for the Ravenswood community in different roles for over a decade.

-Together with her husband, Molly Efrusy, '94, founded and serves as president of the Efrusy Family Foundation, which primarily focuses on youth leadership development and education in the U.S. and Africa.
-Molly is vice chair of the board for Firelight Foundation, an organization that identifies, funds, and strengthens promising community organizations that support the health, resilience, and education of children in Africa.
-Molly serves on the African Leadership Foundation’s U.S. Advisory Council, is an investor in African Leadership University, and is the Bay Area chapter head for the African Leadership Academy.
-Molly is also a member of the Wayfinder Wise Council, the advisory board for Project Wayfinder, a Stanford d.school-led project to help high school students discover meaning and purpose.
+Together with her husband, Molly founded and serves as president of the Efrusy Family Foundation, which primarily focuses on youth leadership development and education in the United States, Africa, and Latin America.
+Molly serves on the African Leadership Foundation’s U.S. Advisory Council, is an investor in African Leadership University, and is the Bay Area Chapter head for the African Leadership Academy.
+Molly and her husband are also early supporters of the Latin American Leadership Academy.
+Molly is a member of the Wayfinder Wise Council, the advisory board for Project Wayfinder, a Stanford d.school-led project to help high school students discover meaning and purpose.
 Prior to becoming involved in the nonprofit/philanthropy sector, Molly worked as a health care consultant for 15 years for several companies including McKesson Corporation.
-Her work focused on outcomes research where she managed prospective and economic modeling studies to determine the cost effectiveness and quality-of-life impacts of various drugs and diagnostic tests.
+Her work focused on outcomes research, where she managed prospective and economic modeling studies to determine the cost effectiveness and quality-of-life impacts of various drugs and diagnostic tests.
 Molly was also an early employee at the Institute for Global Health, a center of applied prevention and public health research at UCSF founded by Richard Feachem.
-Molly received an AB from Stanford University in human biology and an MPH from the University of California at Berkeley in maternal and child health.
-She currently serves on the policy advisory council for the Dean of the Berkeley School of Public Health.
-Molly lives in Park City, Utah with her husband and three sons, and is also on the Board of the Park City Education Foundation.
+Molly received a BA from Stanford University in Human Biology and an MPH from the University of California, Berkeley in maternal and child health.
+She currently serves on the Policy Advisory Council for the Dean of the Berkeley School of Public Health.
+Molly serves on the Board of the Park City Education Foundation in Park City, Utah.

 Angela Filo, ’93, co-founded and leads Yellow Chair Foundation, a family foundation established in 2000 that gives grants in the areas of educational equity, climate change, civil liberties, investigative journalism and U.S. maternal health.
 Angela serves on the Board of Trustees of Stanford University and on the Stanford Graduate School of Education Advisory Board as well as the Undergraduate Cabinet.
 She has been involved with nonprofits, in both staff and board roles, since her undergraduate days spent volunteering and working at the Haas Center.
 For almost a decade she taught journalism and photography at Eastside College Preparatory School, in East Palo Alto, California.
 Angela serves as a board member for ProPublica and is an advisory board member of the UC Berkeley Graduate School of Journalism, where she is an alum.
 She currently co-chairs the American Civil Liberties Union’s national centennial campaign.